The Grade Center in UTC Learn is more than just a way to record students' grades.

 Navigating the Grade Center

-is the Students' view.
+the Students' view.
 The Grade Center allows instructors to manually enter grades

 for students within grade columns.
 Columns are either manually created by instructors